How to collect WhatsApp Business Platform opt-ins

-Use SMS as a door opener.
-Offer a simple, one-click opt-in option over SMS, so your customer gives their immediate consent for using WhatsApp as a channel for future notifications.
+Use SMS messaging as a door opener.
+Offer a simple, one-click opt-in option over SMS, so your customer gives their immediate consent to use WhatsApp as a channel for future notifications.
 Or, you can include a direct link to your landing page which will lead them to more information before opting in.

-Lastly, for those in the banking industry, ATMs are an interesting communication channel.
-You can announce the opportunity to receive balance notifications over WhatsApp while inviting clients to opt-in.
-They can opt-in simply by providing their phone number directly via the ATM.
+Lastly, if you operate in the banking industry, ATMs are an interesting communication channel.
+You can announce the opportunity to receive balance notifications over WhatsApp while inviting clients to opt-in by providing their phone number directly via the ATM.

 Since customers can use WhatsApp to receive important notifications like order confirmations, boarding passes, and delivery notifications, they are more inclined to opt-in during the purchase process, therefore increasing your opt-in rate.

-This option is often best for retailers, airlines, and logistics companies since they can easily include a checkbox at various touch points where the customer would enter their phone number – for example, when they are entering their billing or delivery information.
+This is often the best option for retailers, airlines, and logistics companies since they can easily include a checkbox at various touchpoints where the customer would enter their phone number – for example, when they are entering their billing or delivery information.

-Option 4: Include it in your customer contact preferences section
+Option 6: Add WhatsApp to your customer contact preferences section

-To give existing customers a similar way of opting in, you can update the contact preference section in your customer account settings.
+To give existing customers a similar option for opting in, you can update the contact preference section in your customer account settings.
 Then, you can send an email to inform your existing customers of the change so they know to manually enable this option in their account settings, if they prefer.

 No matter which option you choose, keep in mind that there are many ways to make your opt-in collection strategy successful.
 Here are some ways to increase your number of opt-ins:

 - Clearly communicate the value of receiving important notifications and updates on WhatsApp

 - Make your opt-in model simple to use, minimizing customer effort